think0rcode/whatismyip/README.md

 ## Authentication

-If the `API_TOKEN` environment variable is provided at compile time, the worker expects an `Authorization: Bearer <token>` header on all requests.
+If the `API_TOKEN` secret is set in the worker's environment, the worker expects an `Authorization: Bearer <token>` header on all requests.
 The token comparison is performed using constant-time equality via the `subtle` crate to help avoid timing attacks.